annalisa144/reverdecer/_posts/2018-08-15-why-does-it-take-so-stinkin-long-to-wash-the-dishes-around-here.md

 [![](/images/sink_bucket_.jpg){:width="50%"}](/images/sink_bucket.jpg)

-Because we have to get water from the rain tank and bring it by bucket to the sink.
-If there aren't many dishes (and they're not too greasy) one bucket is enough. otherwise, multiple trips to the rain barrel.
+We get water from the rain tank and bring it by bucket to the sink.
+If there aren't many dishes (and they're not too greasy) one big bucket (bigger than this brown one)  is enough. otherwise, multiple trips to the rain barrel.

 Takes even longer to "drain" the sink since we send the graywater into our watering pitcher and use it in the gardens or on trees.